 5 – Death Race 2000

 Death Race 2000 is a 1975 American action film starring David Carradine.
 The film takes place in a dystopian American society in the year 2000, where the murderous Transcontinental Road Race has become a form of national entertainment.
 This is an enormously influential movie, even though it is also very obviously B movie schlock.
-It could have placed at number one if it wasn’t so unrelentingly cheesy.
+It is so good, and it could have placed at number one if it wasn’t so unrelentingly cheesy.
 It has just too much of Wacky Races about it.

 4 – Pyramid

-Pyramid is a fast-paced combination of skill, speed, and brute force.
+Pyramid is a fast-paced combination of skill, speed, and brute force seen on Battlestar Galactica.
 The way it was brought to life on screen for the original show looks so convincing, and yet so futuristic, it has to place highly, even though the game itself is not as bloodthirsty as something like Rollerball.
-The game gets its name from its triangular shaped court, the origins of which go back hundreds, perhaps thousands of years.
-Most people believe that pyramid originates hundreds of years ago on Caprica, developed as a diversion in the isolated mining outposts in the backlands.
+The game gets its name from its triangular shaped court, the origins of which are supposed to go back hundreds, perhaps thousands of years.
+This is a game that does a lot of heavy lifting in the show's world building.
+According to the show, most people believe that Pyramid originated hundreds of years ago on Caprica, developed as a diversion in the isolated mining outposts in the backlands.
 There are literally no rule books.
-They did not make it on anyone’s escape ship, and it has become part of the pyramid culture to distain arcane and fussy rules.
+They did not make it on anyone’s escape ship, and it has become part of the pyramid culture to disdain arcane and fussy rules.
 Most games happen without any referee.

 3 – Supersurf

-This sport uses Powerboards and is an illegal race, held on the streets of Mega-City One.
-Legends involved in the race include Chopper, Dak Goodvibes, and Johnny Cuba.
-Tackling set obstacles and avoiding gunfire from the Judges, the surfers speed through the future city, many falling along the way.
-This is the second sport taken from the pages of 2000 AD, a comic book that has always been fertile ground for ideas coupled with great art.
+This sport uses Powerboards and is an illegal race held on the streets of Mega-City One.
+Legendary riders involved in the race include Chopper, Dak Goodvibes, and Johnny Cuba.
+Riders negotiate set obstacles, like weaving between the giant structures of a future megacity, plunging into traffic tunnels, and avoiding gunfire from the city's oppressive, paramilitary police force, the Judges.
+The surfers speed through the future city, chasing prizes in this illegal sport, with many falling along the way.
+This is the second sport taken from the pages of 2000 AD, a comic book that has always been fertile ground for out-there ideas coupled with great art.

 2 – Light Cycles